 Meaning

 “We believe it wrong ever to take a dollar from a free citizen without a very necessary public purpose, because each such taking diminishes the freedom to spend that dollar as its owner would prefer.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.
+It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.

 Theme